neilstockbridge/dsoquad-demo/USART-loader/README.md

 Your app must have been linked so that all sections (`.text`, `.data` and `.bss`) reside between `0x20003000` and `0x2000b000` ( a 32K block).
 Any data from the hex file that lies outside this region is silently discarded.
 The stack ( 4K) grows down from the end of RAM at `0x2000c000` ( 48K) and the bottom 12K is reserved by SYS.

+## Usage

+Power on the Quad with button 4 held down, then:

+    PORT=/dev/ttyUSB0
+    stty -F $PORT 115200
+    cat RAM.HEX > $PORT

 ## Limitations